rafaelfcads/test-ui/README.md

 # serve with hot reload at localhost:4000
 gulp

+# Access Ui using user and password
-> Access usin user: teste@teste.com password: 123456
+teste@teste.com password: 123456

 # run all tests
 npm test